Who are gig economy workers?

 The independent workforce is heterogeneous

-Taken together, these demographic data suggest that the non-traditional workforce is deeply segmented.
+Taken together, these demographic data suggest that the non-standard workforce is deeply segmented.
 Some work pays particularly well, offers high levels of flexibility and control, and tends to be held by advantaged groups, often on a supplemental basis.
-Other non-traditional work provides low wages, and tends to be held disproportionately by disadvantaged groups, who often rely on it for their primary livelihood.
+Other non-standard work provides low wages, and tends to be held disproportionately by disadvantaged groups, who often rely on it for their primary livelihood.

 The gig workforce is not one homogeneous group.
 Examining the differences of experiences and needs within this population is as important as understanding its significance in relation to traditional workers.